mahilab/Syntacts/faq.md

   Similarly, Syntacts deals with the arrangement of primitive waveforms to create expressive vibrations and tactile cues.
 - The portmanteau of "**syn**thesizer" and "**tact**or"

-### Can I use the Syntacts software and/or hardware in my project?
+### Can I use the Syntacts software and/or hardware in my project or research?
 - Yes, of course!
 All software is licensed under the [MIT License](https://en.wikipedia.org/wiki/MIT_License).
 All hardware is licensed under the [TAPR Open Hardware License](https://tapr.org/the-tapr-open-hardware-license/).

 ### How can I cite Syntacts in my research?